Fragrant Plants/Flowers | Vite Greenhouses

 Click to display

 One of several recent hybrid selections, this is a real workhorse in the garden, flowering nonstop from midsummer well into the autumn and it’s easy to grow.
-It forms a low, bushy mound bearing upright spikes of warm coral-colored plumes that attract both hummingbirds and butterflies.
+It forms a low, bushy mound bearing upright spikes of warm orange-colored plumes that attract both hummingbirds and butterflies.
 Great in containers or in a mixed border.

 EucalyptusEucalyptus cinerea

-98. Silver Dollar
+95. Silver Dollar

 Click to display